ChintanRajpara/Online-Auction/Readme.txt

 	Inside that folder there is Online-Auction-master.sql file Drag and Drop that Online-Auction-master.sql inside that newely created database in phpmyadmin.

-Now you are ready to use this website, or understand how this website is made.
+Now you are ready to use this website, or understand how this website is developed.

 *****************************

+Thank You